srom/cma-es/README.md

 ## Logging

-A user-defined callabck function can be specified to inspect variables during the search.
+A user-defined callback function can be specified to inspect variables during the search.

 It is mainly intended for logging purpose, e.g: